vfarcic/devops24/manuscript/04-helm.md

 Helm also provides a set of pre-defined variables prefixed with `.Release`, `.Chart`, `.Files`, and `.Capabilities`.
 As an example, near the top of the NOTES.txt file is `{{ .Release.Namespace }}` snippet that will get converted to the Namespace into which we decided to install our Chart.

-The full list of the pre-defined values is as follows (a copy from the official documentation).
+The full list of the pre-defined values is as follows (a copy of the official documentation).

 * `Release.Name`: The name of the release (not the Chart)
 * `Release.Time`: The time the chart release was last updated.
 This will match the Last Released time on a Release object.